-Proposal 6-Approval of Increase in Authorized Common Stock.
-Approval of this proposal requires the affirmative vote of a majority of the shares of common stock outstanding and entitled to vote on the Record Date.
+Proposal 5-Approval of Increase in Authorized Common Stock.
+Approval of this proposal requires the affirmative vote of a majority of the shares of common stock outstanding and entitled to vote on the matter.
 You may vote "FOR" or "AGAINST" this proposal.
 Broker non-votes and abstentions will have the same effect as a vote "AGAINST" the proposal.
-The NYSE has advised us that Proposal 6 is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you, so we do not anticipate any broker non-votes in connection with Proposal 6.
+The NYSE has advised us that Proposal 5 is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you, so we do not anticipate any broker non-votes in connection with Proposal 5.

-Proposal 7-Approval of the Authorization to Adjourn the Annual Meeting, if Necessary.
+Proposal 6-Approval of the Authorization to Adjourn the Annual Meeting, if Necessary.
 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast "FOR" or "AGAINST" such matter.
 Broker non-votes and abstentions will not be counted as votes properly cast with respect to such matter, and will have no effect on the proposal.
-The NYSE has advised us that Proposal 7 is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you, so we do not anticipate any broker non-votes in connection with Proposal 7.
+The NYSE has advised us that Proposal 6 is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you, so we do not anticipate any broker non-votes in connection with Proposal 6.

-We request that you vote your shares by proxy by mail, over the Internet, or by telephone.
+As a stockholder of record, you may vote in person at the meeting or vote by proxy.
+Whether or not you plan to attend the meeting, we request that you vote your shares by proxy over the Internet, by telephone or by using a proxy card that you may request.
 If you choose to vote by mail, your shares will be voted in accordance with your voting instructions if the proxy card is received prior to the Annual Meeting.
-If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR: (i) the election of each of the Company's three nominees as directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2022; (iii) the compensation of the Company's named executive officers; (iv) the amendment to the 2015 Stock Plan; (v) the amendment to the 2015 ESPP; (vi) the increase in the authorized shares of common stock from 42,500,000 to 85,000,000 shares; (vii) the adjournment of the Annual Meeting, if necessary; and (viii) as the proxy holders deem advisable, in their discretion, on other matters that may properly come before the Annual Meeting.
+If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR: (i) the election of each of the Company's two nominees as directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2023; (iii) the approval of the compensation of the Company's named executive officers; (iv) the amendment to the 2015 Stock Plan; (v) the amendment to the Company's Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 85,000,000 to 170,000,000 shares; (vi) the adjournment of the Annual Meeting, if necessary; and (vii) as the proxy holders deem advisable, in their discretion, on other matters that may properly come before the Annual Meeting.